gilnam74/vex-sneppet/VEX-Quick-start.md

   * create a point
   * set point X and Y coordinates through the angle keeping the same distance from the origin

 The only thing we are missing now in our [pseudocode](Programming-basics#pseudocode) is an increment (iteration step) definition.
-With the line example, we use iteration step number of the loop directly: in each iteration, set X coordinate of the newly created point equal to iteration step number.
+With the line example, we use [iteration](Programming-basics#loop-iterations) number of the loop directly: in each iteration, set X coordinate of the newly created point equal to the iteration number.